-For further information concerning Notified Bodies, e.g. responsibilities, conformity assessment, testing, inspection facilities and sub-contracting, please see the "Guide to the implementation of Directives based on New Approach and Global Approach" (see footnote 6).
+For further information concerning Notified Bodies, e.g. responsibilities, conformity assessment, testing, inspection facilities and sub-contracting, please see the "Guide to the implementation of Directives based on New Approach and Global Approach".

 9.2 Co-ordination and Co-operation